danielb2/clin/readme.md

-# Clin - CLI loader
+# Clin - Start node REPL with all your dependencies loaded

 What ends up happening is I open the CLI a lot but then I have to require the stuff I want to use ...
 EVERY TIME This allows me to skip that step